-The prevalence of blindness is estimated to be as high as five per cent in some rural or remote areas of the country, where more than eight in 10 people live.
+The prevalence of blindness is estimated to be as high as 5% in some rural or remote areas of the country, where more than eight in ten people live.
 Women account for up to twice as many cases of blindness as men.

 Today, there are 20 ophthalmologists – about one per 340,000 people – though many services remain confined to Vientiane, and many of the country’s 17 provinces still have no ophthalmologist, and in some cases not even a basic eye doctor.
 Compare the situation with Australia where it’s estimated there is one ophthalmologist for every 30,000 people.

-Since 2008, The Fred Hollows Foundation has been pursuing the goals of delivering eye-care services in remote areas and educating the community about eye health and avoidable blindness, in partnership with the Ministry of Health and provincial health departments.
+Since 2008, The Fred Hollows Foundation has been pursuing the goals of delivering eye care services in remote areas and educating the community about eye health and avoidable blindness, in partnership with the Ministry of Health and provincial health departments.

 About the program

 The majority of people in remote and rural regions are unaware of eye care and eye disease and fearful of surgery.
-The Foundation considers that a strong focus on eye health education is an important part of our work.
-We are training village health volunteers to make their communities aware of eye disease and how to prevent and treat avoidable blindness.
+That's one of the reasons why we're training village health volunteers to make their communities aware of eye disease and how to prevent and treat avoidable blindness.

-A further barrier to eye health provision in rural areas is cost: most people cannot afford to pay for surgical treatment nor the cost of transport to a health facility which could be several days’ walk from where they live.
+A further barrier to eye health provision in rural areas is cost.
+Most people cannot afford to pay for surgical treatment or the cost of transport to a health facility which could be several days’ walk from where they live.